 Impact sensors use electronic circuits or mechanical systems to monitor, measure and respond to outside forces.
 Electric circuits are configured such that forces cause a variance in signal level voltages which can be monitored over time to give more accurate data.
 Mechanical systems can be designed with a threshold that will cause a change in the system, which will be evident to an outside observer.

-- Shocklog Satellite – combines the Shocklog 298’s features with a satellite communication module that provides real-time reports and asset location.
-Users can receive reports every four hours and receive details on where mishandling occurs.
+- Shocklog Satellite: This device integrates Shocklog 298’s functionalities with a satellite communication module to deliver real-time reports and asset location details.
+Users receive periodic reports every four hours, providing crucial insights into mishandling incidents.

-- Shocklog g-View – it accurately logs data for 100 over threshold events per axis, with time and date stamps.
-It can send alerts when potentially damaging impacts have occurred to allow handlers to respond promptly.
+- Shocklog g-View: A precise data logger, Shocklog g-View captures and records data for more than 100 threshold events per axis, complete with accurate time and date stamps.
+The device promptly sends alerts when potentially damaging impacts are detected, enabling timely responses from handlers.

 - OpsWatch: A Wi-Fi-enabled vibration and impact monitoring system, OpsWatch continually gathers and analyzes data to identify deviations beyond normal parameters.
 Through its online web-hosted platform and Wi-Fi communication, it ensures real-time alerts are delivered to users for proactive intervention.

 Vibration and shock monitoring find various applications across various industries because they ensure critical assets’ safety, reliability, and efficiency.
 Let’s delve into some key areas where these monitoring techniques can be employed: